Power Carving & Pyrography | Dixie Biggs

 - Modifying carving burrs

-- Experiment with textures created with a variety of burrs
+- Experimenting with textures using a variety of burrs

-- Woodturners: bring turnings that are ready to carve (see below).
+- Woodturners: bring turnings ready to carve (see notes below).

-- Sculptors: if you have a piece of wood you’ve been wanting to work on bring that.
+- Sculptors: if you have a piece of wood you’ve wanted to work on, bring it.

 - Woodcut Printmakers: we will have boards you can use or bring your own.

-- Everyone: there will be turned discs and sample blocks provided for the beginning exercises.
+- Everyone Else: there will be turned sample discs and blocks provided to you by the School.

-- Have something that is straight-grained and rather plain.
+- Select wood with fairly tight grain; open grain can cause problems for beginning students.
+Have something that is straight-grained and rather plain.
 Cherry or maple would be good choices.
-You really don’t want figure or colour variations to compete with your carving.
-Select wood with a fairly tight grain, open grain can cause problems for students just starting out.
+You don’t want figure or colour variations to compete with your carving.

-- Please don’t bring exotics because some in the class may be allergic.
+- Please don’t bring exotics because some class members may be allergic.

-- The pieces need to be fully dry (no green wood) for rotary power carving.
-Wet wood will gum up your carving burs.
+- For rotary power carving, the sample pieces must be thoroughly dried (no green wood).
+Wet wood will gum up your carving burrs.

-The School has power carvers and pyrography burners but feel free to bring your own.
+Materials & Tools: The School will provide the rotary power carvers and pyrography pens, but feel free to bring your own.